General Services Assistant

 How to apply

 Please note that in submitting your application Durham University will be processing your data.
 We would ask you to consider the relevant University Privacy Statement https://www.dur.ac.uk/ig/dp/privacy/pnjobapplicants/ which provides information on the collation, storing and use of data.

 What you are required to submit

-For external applicants, when evidencing the Realising Your Potential Behaviour Approach elements of the grid, please use examples from your current/previous organisations in instances where the ‘University’ is referenced.
+For external applicants, when evidencing the Realising Your Potential Behaviour Approach elements, please use examples from your current/previous organisations in instances where the ‘University’ is referenced.